905 Derby

-The 905 Derby is a soccer rivalry between Canadian Premier League clubs, Forge FC and York United FC, both based in Southern Ontario.
+The 905 Derby is a soccer rivalry between Canadian Premier League clubs, Forge FC and Inter Toronto FC, both based in Southern Ontario.
 The rivalry gets the "905" nickname from the 905 area code, which encompasses both Hamilton and York Region.
-Forge and York United were the only Ontario-based teams in the inaugural season of the league and remain the two closest in proximity, with less than 65 km separating their home stadiums.
+Despite playing their home matches in Toronto (416 area code) since their inaugural season, Inter Toronto was originally known as York9 FC and had planned to relocate to York Region.
+Forge and Inter Toronto were the only Ontario-based teams in the inaugural season of the league and remain the two closest in proximity, with less than 65 km separating their home stadiums.

 History

-In January 2019, the Canadian Premier League announced that its inaugural match on April 27, 2019, would be between Forge FC and York United FC (then known as York9 FC) at Tim Hortons Field, the first-ever staging of the 905 Derby.
+In January 2019, the Canadian Premier League announced that its inaugural match on April 27, 2019, would be between Forge FC and York9 FC at Tim Hortons Field, the first-ever staging of the 905 Derby.
 The match ended in a 1–1 draw.

-On November 21, 2021, Forge hosted York in the first CPL playoff meeting of the two clubs.
+On November 21, 2021, Forge hosted York United in the first CPL playoff meeting of the two clubs.
 Forge defeated York 3–1 to advance to the 2021 Canadian Premier League Final.